ddbj/www/_metabobank/submission-e.md

 ### 4. Create BioSample {#bs}

 Register samples (typical metabolomics experiment has more than one sample) to [BioSample](/biosample/submission-e.html) by using the [Omics package](/biosample/submission-e.html#Sample-type).
 For an organism name of non-living samples, choose an appropriate name from the NCBI Taxonomy [metagenomes](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Undef&id=408169&lvl=3&keep=1&srchmode=1&unlock).
 For example, use "[food metagenome](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Info&id=870726&lvl=3&lin=f&keep=1&srchmode=1&unlock)" for food samples.
+For the other examples, please see the FAQ: [Which organism name should I use for non-living sample?](/faq/en/organism-for-material-e.html).
 Accession numbers with prefix SAMD will be assigned to samples.

 ### 5. Create metadata  {#metadata}